 Separate the lever guard from the lever guard bracket.
-Fold the lever guard along with the lever guard bracket referring to Fig. 5b.
+Fold the lever guard along with the lever guard bracket referring to Fig. 5a.
+If you are using the standard guard on B.23 then fold the stay through 180° with the fold line on the outside whilst you're going along (you will also need to push out the rivet and twist the end of the stay to fit against the axleguard.
+Solder a length of wire through the holes where the lever guard and stay meet to represent a bolt).
 Solder the lever guard and bracket together using 0.31mm wire to align them.
 Trim the wire on both the front and back to represent a bolt.
 The whole assembly can then be located in the solebar and soldered in place.
 There are slots in the solebar to receive the lever guard brackets.

-Press out the half etched rivet on the brake lever guard stays.
-The end with the push out rivet needs to be twisted and bent so that it sits flat against the W-Iron.
+For B.21 and B.22 press out the half etched rivet on the brake lever guard stays.
+The end with the push out rivet needs to be twisted and bent so that it sits flat against the axleguard.
 Note that this end is actually fixed to the riveted reinforcing strip for the axlebox guides on those types that had them.
 Test the stay against the model and adjust the fit if necessary.
 The stay can then be pinned to the bottom of the lever guard using 0.31mm wire noting that it goes between the two ends of the lever guard.
-It can then be soldered to the lever guard and fixed to the W-Iron and any excess wire trimmed off.
+It can then be soldered to the lever guard and fixed to the axleguard and any excess wire trimmed off.